-A Fairly Common Surgery
+A Fairly Common Eye Surgery

 An eye cataract is a clouding of the eye’s natural lens.
 The lens is located behind the iris and pupil.
 An eye cataract typically starts out small and has little effect on your vision.
 You may notice some cataract symptoms such as slight blurring of your vision, like you are looking through a cloudy piece of glass.
-Your blurred vision may mean you have a cataract.
+Your blurred vision may mean you have an eye cataract.
 An eye cataract may make the sun or a nearby light seem too bright.
 You may notice that the oncoming headlights cause more glare than before when you drive at night.
 Colors may appear washed out or less bright than they once did.

 Eye cataracts occur when the proteins contained in the eye lens change.
 These proteins cloud the lens and prevent light from passing through, which leads to vision loss.
 Although younger people get eye cataracts, the condition mostly affect older adults.
 Many people don’t notice they have cataracts, but they might notice cataract symptoms such as: